 Congrats!
 You have a website, you may have had it for some time and yet you’re still not sure if it’s working as well as it could.
 You might even know that there are thousands of visits but very few leads.
 Or maybe you used to get leads but have slowly decreased over time.

-I know there may be a thousand reasons as to why your website is performing the way it is.
+I know there may be a thousand reasons why your website is performing the way it is.
 This article is to give you three tools to help you understand if there is an issue, what is the issue and even if your website isn’t converting visitors into leads and how to chase after them even after they left your site.

 3. Google Analytics (Free)

-I would hope that most have heard and used GA but whether or not you understand the huge amount of info, how to analyse it and the quality of its data.
+I would hope that most have heard of and used GA but whether or not you understand the huge amount of info, how to analyse it and the quality of its data.

 Before you get started analysing the data make sure what you are looking at is useful.
 If you can do the following easy tasks, it will make your analytics far more effective:

 There will be a large chunk of your website users that won’t be genuine visitors, you need to remove as much of them as possible from your figures to give you more realistic data.
 If you go to the admin section of your GA account you will see a tab for filters, here you will be able to add various types of filters.
-Here’s a guide if you need but here are few ideas about what to filter out:
+Here’s a guide if you need but here are a few ideas about what to filter out:

 - Spam referral websites